Generic Name: leuprolide (LOO proe lide)

 sudden chest pain or discomfort, wheezing, dry cough or hack;

-increased thirst or urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin;
+high blood sugar--increased thirst, increased urination, hunger, dry mouth, fruity breath odor.

 pain or unusual sensations in your back, numbness, weakness, or tingly feeling in your legs or feet;